Did you know that industry-specific dealership management systems have been around for more than 35 years? In that time, they’ve advanced quite a bit.

 - Protect critical information from being lost due to natural disasters like earthquakes, floods and so on

-- Automatically back up and store business data offsite each evening
+- Automatically back up and store dealership data offsite each evening using cloud hosting

 - Provide adequate security controls to protect certain information from being accessed by your employees and other unwanted parties

 - Deliver sufficient IT support to manage your dealership’s anticipated growth

 8. Customer Support and Training are Both Readily Available